windy40/openstreetmap-carto-de/INSTALL-de.md

 The database we use in German Carto style uses a slighty different table layout which is able to render localized maps.

+Thus if you want to create indexes you will also need to apply ``indexes-hstore.sql`` instead of indexes.sql.

 To do the actual rendering we use views which will also allow for rendering the unmodified upstream OpenStreetMap Carto style.

 For this purpose we do also provide a branch called upstream+l10n which are localization only changes to Openstreetmap Carto.

-Master branch will do localization and other visual German style changes.
+Master branch will do localization **and** other visual German style changes.

 For database import, the localization code from https://github.com/giggls/osml10n and osm2pgsql 1.7.0 or higher are